agra-uni-bremen/symex-vp/README.md

 ## About

-SymEx-VP focuses explicitly on testing software for constrained embedded devices (e.g. as used in the Internet of Things).
+SymEx-VP focuses explicitly on testing software for [constrained embedded devices][rfc7228] (e.g. as used in the Internet of Things).
 This software often interacts very closely with low-level hardware peripherals and in order to support these interactions, during simulation-based software testing, SymEx-VP supports [SystemC][systemc website] peripheral models.
 SystemC is a C++ class library for modeling hardware peripherals.
 SystemC is often used to create executable models of an entire hardware platform, so-called Virtual Prototypes (VPs).
 Using these SystemC peripherals models, SymEx-VP allows injecting test inputs into the software simulation via the [MMIO][wikipedia mmio] peripheral interface.
 Thereby allowing tests of embedded software with only minimal software modifications.

 Based on injected inputs, SymEx-VP allows [symbolic execution][wikipedia symex] (or more specifically [concolic testing][wikipedia ct]) of RISC-V